-Want to start art journal?
-Don’t get overwhelm with so many tools.
+Want to start an art journal?
+Don’t get overwhelmed with so many tools.
 Listed here are the 10 art journal tools for the beginner.

 Actually last year I started doing a bullet journal, wrote tidbits of my life and shared it on Instagram but I felt uncomfortable sharing it.
-So about halfway of my journal I only shared mostly my artworks – the border paintings of my weekly journal and only written quotes from God Whispers an email I receive everyday as a member of Truly Rich Club.
-By the way Truly Rich Club is an amazing group where you can learn to earn passive income and spiritual abundances.
+So about half of my journal I only shared mostly my artworks – the border paintings of my weekly journal and only written quotes from God Whispers an email I receive every day as a member of Truly Rich Club.
+By the way, Truly Rich Club is an amazing group where you can learn to earn passive income and spiritual abundances.

-But because I love to create and IG is honestly a great platform where I can share and grow my skills, I decided to do art journal in a mixed media form of art.
+But because I love to create and IG is honestly a great platform where I can share and grow my skills, I decided to do an art journal in a mixed media form of art.
 I’ve never tried it but it is something I’d love to explore.
-I was actually inspired by Alisa Burke – I am in love of her art works that I thought I’d copy her but in the process of my journaling I found my own style.
+I was actually inspired by Alisa Burke – I am in love with her artworks that I thought I’d copy her but in the process of my journaling I found my own style.

 10 Art Journal Tools for the Beginner

 As a beginner, I only used the materials that I have on hand.
-I don’t want to get overwhelm with so many stuff.
+I don’t want to get overwhelmed with so many stuff.
 Listed below are enough for me but I don’t limit myself to this tool.
-I know, eventually I will explore other medium too.
+I know, eventually, I will explore another medium too.

-- Acrylic Paints.
+5. Acrylic Paints.
 Cheap acrylic paints are good to start.
-On hand, I have Decoart Acrylic Paints that I am using on my journal and I have no problem with it.
+I have Decoart Acrylic Paints that I am using in my journal and I have no problem with it.

-- Watercolor Paints.
+6. Watercolor Paints.
 My favorite medium.
-But honestly I prefer watercolor paper for this medium instead of mix media paper.
+But honestly, I prefer watercolor paper for this medium instead of mix media paper.

-- Palette.
-I have separate palette for acrylic and watercolor.
-I am using plastic palette from Dollar Store for acrylic and ceramic sauce plates from Asian grocery store.
+7. Palette.
+I have a separate palette for acrylic and watercolor.
+I am using the plastic palette from Dollar Store for acrylic and ceramic sauce plates from an Asian grocery store.

-- Pencil.
+9. Pencil.
 If I like to add illustrations I usually sketch a figure lightly.
-Or add lines for guide on writing phrase.
+Or add lines for a guide on writing a phrase.

-- Eraser.
+10. Eraser.
 If you are using watercolor it’s also best to slightly erase those sketches.
-I like the the kneadable special cleaning rubber eraser from Staedler.
+I like the kneadable special cleaning rubber eraser from Staedler.
 It won’t ruin the surface of your paper.

 When doing art journal you don’t need to push yourself hard on creating something beautiful.
 Just trust your instinct.
 You don’t even need to buy all of the listed materials above.
 Use whatever materials you have on hand.